 The Company accounts for income taxes under ASC 740, "Income Taxes."
 ASC 740, Income Taxes, requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the unaudited condensed financial statements and tax basis of assets and liabilities and for the expected future tax benefit to be derived from tax loss and tax credit carry forwards.
 ASC 740 additionally requires a valuation allowance to be established when it is more likely than not that all or a portion of deferred tax assets will not be realized.
-As of June 30, 2022 and December 31, 2021, the Company's deferred tax asset had a full valuation allowance recorded against it.
-Our effective tax rate was 46.14% and 0% for the three months ended June 30, 2022 and 2021, respectively, and 104.16% and 0% for the six months ended June 30, 2022 and for the period from March 2, 2021 (Inception) through June 30, 2021, respectively.
-The effective tax rate differs from the statutory tax rate of 21% due to the valuation allowance on the deferred tax assets.
+As of June 30, 2023 and December 31, 2022, the Company's deferred tax asset had a full valuation allowance recorded against it.

+The Company's effective tax rate was 63.04% and 46.14% for the three months ended June 30, 2023 and 2022, respectively, and 31.61% and 104.16% for the six months ended June 30, 2023 and 2022, respectively.
+The effective tax rate differs from the statutory tax rate of 21% due to the valuation allowance on the deferred tax assets and deductibility of penalties on tax obligations.